I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 They're smarter than Barney Frank.

-Now that doesn't narrow it down much, but you get my drift.
+Now, that doesn't narrow it down much, but you get my drift.

 Oh, yeah.

-They're going to have Fanny and Freddie, and they are going to buy mortgages at uh they're gonna borrow money at four percent because Fanny and Freddie had this implicit line of credit uh to get lower interest rates, and then they're gonna arbitrage and live off the interest by buying mortgages at six percent, but they bought all junk, and I shouldn't say junk, all junk, but one point six trillion dollars worth of junk, and now we've got the bailout.
+They're going to have Fannie and Freddie, and they are going to buy mortgages at, they're going to borrow money at 4% because Fannie and Freddie had this implicit line of credit to get lower interest rates.

-So I agree.
+I agree.

-Um along those lines, somebody came up with a plan a few months back.
+Like I said, along those lines, somebody came up with a plan a few months back.

-I can't remember who it was now, but they said why on earth when oil prices were high, didn't we sell out of the strategic petroleum reserve and then take part of that money and buy futures contracts, which were much lower than the current price to replenish the reserve.
+I can't remember who it was now, but they said, why on earth, when oil prices were high, didn't we sell out of the strategic petroleum reserve and then take part of that money and buy futures contracts, which were much lower than the current price to replenish the reserve.

 Right.

-I I I don't is it that easy?
+Again, is it that easy?

 I don't know.

-Got a move.
+Got to move.

-Thanks for the call, appreciate it.
+Thanks for the call.

 Bowmanville, Ontario.